close

 litalra February 12th, 2011

 The service works great (without even considering the low price which is a bonus).
 It's easy to register and they allow you to bring your adapter BUT DON'T. Only do it if you know how to configure a SIP ATA.
 They will give you the username/password to configure your adapter but there are other settings that they don't mention like nat settings etc. So, if you don't know what you are doing just buy the thing from them.
 It's not worth saving $20 to configure it yourself.
 I have tried multiple adapters like the Linksys PAP2 and even my Asterisk box.
 It works with all of them given you know how to set it up.
 However, I decided to try their own adapter too just because!!!
 It's a Grandstream HT 286 box (but one of my friend got a Linksys 1001 so I guess they work with different vendors).
 It was $50 to get it from them which is not far from eBay.
-(You can probably get one from eBay for 25-30 but you have to know what you are doing The voice quality is very good and I have never had a disconnection.
+(You can probably get one from eBay for 25-30 but you have to know what you are doing <- not recommended).
+The voice quality is very good and I have never had a disconnection.
 They also have an indicator (a gray/green light) on their website that shows if your device is online.
 Google transcribe your voicemails and set it to your email.
 This is pretty good as you are able to read your voicemails (as oppose to listening to them).
 Their features beat the hell out of vonage or phone.com(well to be fair they are using Google's features.
 Vonage and other guys can't compete with Google in their dreams).

 alan February 11th, 2011